Geometric Algebra: A natural representation of three-space: Introduction

-For example the length along the diagonal of a unit square, we know today as $ \sqrt{2} $, being an irrational number, did not exist in the Greek numeric system, which was based solely on integers and their ratios.
-Another hindrance would have been the roman numerals which made numeric manipulation difficult.
-Also the algebraic expression $ x^3 $, or $ x $ cubed, referred to a physical cube and hence $ x^4 $ was unacceptable on idealogical grounds.
-However with the arrival of Hindu-Arabic numbers in about 1000~AD into Europe, which included a zero, thus allowing positional representation for numbers in base 10, together with the acceptance of negative numbers in 1545~AD, allowing for the concept of a complete number line, paved the way for Descartes to revolutionize the Greek system, by proposing a union of algebra and geometry using Cartesian coordinates.
-He stated `Just as arithmetic consists of only four or five operations, namely, addition, subtraction, multiplication, division and the extraction of roots, which may be considered a kind of division, so in geometry, to find required lines it is merely necessary to add or subtract lines.'
-Descartes thus postulated an equivalence between line segments and numbers, something the Greeks were not prepared to do.
-Effectively he generalized the concept of number to include directed line segments.
-We will show in fact, that the concept of number can be further extended beyond line segments, to include planes and volumes.
+However with the arrival of Hindu-Arabic numbers in about 1000~AD into Europe, which included a zero that allowed positional representation for numbers, together with the acceptance of negative numbers in 1545~AD, allowed for the concept of a complete number line to be developed.
+This then paved the way for Descartes to revolutionize the Greek system in 1637, by proposing a union of algebra and geometry using Cartesian coordinates.
+He stated {\it{`Just as arithmetic consists of only four or five operations, namely, addition, subtraction, multiplication, division and the extraction of roots, which may be considered a kind of division, so in geometry, to find required lines it is merely necessary to add or subtract lines.'}} Descartes thus postulated an equivalence between line segments and numbers, something the Greeks were not prepared to do.
+This achievement is identified by John Stuart Mill, {\it{`the greatest single step ever made in the exact sciences'}} \cite{StuartMill1979}.

-This simple approach of representing two-space and three-space by Descartes, however, becomes confused with the development of the Argand diagram, which also represents the plane, but consisting of one real and one imaginary coordinate, and to make matters worse, Hamilton in 1843 generalized complex numbers to three space, naming them quaternions.
-This confused state of affairs, on exactly how to represent three-space coordinates and rotations, was finally resolved by William Clifford in 1873, who combined Cartesian coordinates and the rotational algebra of both complex numbers and quaternions into single unified algebraic framework.

-However Clifford also achieved a fulfillment of Descartes' original vision of a vector being able to be manipulated in the same way as normal numbers, by deriving the appropriate multiplication and division operations for vectors, which meant that geometric objects such as vectors could now treated with normal algebraic operations.
-Clifford's mathematical system `should have gone on to dominate mathematical physics' \cite{GA3}, but, Clifford died young, at the age of just 33 and vector calculus was heavily promoted by Gibbs and rapidly became popular, eclipsing Clifford's work, which in comparison appeared strange with its non-commuting variables.